bitcoin-api/bitcoin-api/README.md

 ##### More Info:
-The balance associated with your token will be automatically updated after your bitcoin deposit transaction has at least 6 confirmations on the bitcoin network.
+The balance associated with your token will be automatically updated after your
+Bitcoin deposit transaction has at least 6 confirmations on the Bitcoin network.
-You can retrieve your bitcoin balance using the [/tokens GET General-Token Endpoint](#get---get-token-info).
+You can retrieve your Bitcoin balance using the [/tokens GET General-Token Endpoint](#get---get-token-info).